 Incompletes for Doctor of Ministry students in the thesis phase are handled as follows.
-Students who are given an Incomplete for GS993 Thesis Project C will be automatically enrolled in an extension in the following term and in each subsequent term until they complete the dissertation or reach the maximum time for degree completion.
-Each extension will carry a fee equivalent to one credit of tuition; registration policies apply to extension terms.
-If a student requests not to be registered for the extension, the incomplete grade will be forfeited and registration in GS993 again will be required to complete the degree.
+Students who are given an Incomplete for GS 993 Thesis Project C will be automatically enrolled in an extension in the following term and in each subsequent term until they complete the dissertation or reach the maximum time for degree completion.
+Each extension will carry a fee.
+Registration policies apply to extension terms.
+If a student requests not to be registered for the extension, the incomplete grade will be forfeited and registration in GS 993 once again will be required to complete the degree.